waywardphilosopher/lookingforwisdom/content/posts/lucretius-clinamen.md

 +++
 categories = ["Philosopher Files"] date = 2022-05-26T10:00:00Z
-description = ""
 draft = false
 image = "/images/venus.jpeg"
 slug = "lucretius-clinamen"
-summary = "Lucretius, the Roman poet and philosopher, on free will, creativity and the mysterious swerve of an atom." tags = ["Philosopher Files"] title = "Lucretius on Chance, Necessity and Free Will"
+description = "Lucretius, the Roman poet and philosopher, on free will, creativity and the mysterious swerve of an atom." tags = ["Philosopher Files"] title = "Lucretius on Chance, Necessity and Free Will"